arcadeJHS/lnurl-quests/README.md

 > Note: API requests need to be authorized by a ```X-Api-Key``` in the header of the request.
 > Use the param ```API_KEY``` in the .env file.
 > LNBITS_API_KEY: required only to complete the payment.
-Not necessary to generate a LNURL-whitdraw.
+Not necessary to generate a LNURL-withdraw.

 Also, add a new (or edit the existing) ```.env.docker``` file.
 This is used by Docker and in app to configure and access MongoDB.